threefoldtecharchive/info_manual3/wiki/advanced/tfchain_extrinsics.md

 A list of functions available on TFGrid 3.0 are available in the extrinsics section for developers.

-Once you have created an account, you are able to execute these functions.
-Only the entities (Farms, nodes, ...) under your control can be updated.
+Once you have created an account, you are able to execute these functions in the Parity Substrate interface for TF-Chain.
+Only the entities (farms, nodes, ...) under your control can be updated.

 Important for users now :